blowdart/AspNetAuthorizationWorkshop/README.md

 [Authorization Documentation](https://docs.asp.net/en/latest/security/authorization/index.html).

-*Tip: When you stop the app always close the browser to clear the identity cookie.*
+*Tip: When you stop finish running the app at each stage always close the browser to clear the identity cookie.*

 Step 0: Preparation
 ===================